amochackathon/amochackathon.github.io/index.md

 Teams will be asked to create a short report on their solution to both tasks, and will be judged by an expert panel of cybercrime and machine learning researchers.
 The winning team will receive a prize of £1,000.

-All teams' solutions will be credited and published as part of a shared task report
+All teams' solutions will be credited and published as part of a shared task report.